The Wilhite Dry-Extraction Hygiene Suit — a proactive solution

-Imagine — a passive whole-body waterless hygiene system — that will give the user shower-equivalent cleanliness without using a single drop of water.
+Introducing — a passive waterless whole-body hygiene suit — that will give the user shower-equivalent cleanliness without using a single drop of water.
+One step closer to thriving, not just surviving.

 The Challenge